Colours for web

 This colour palette has been chosen in line with web accessibility standards.
 Do not use the colours used in print materials.

-Note: For colours used in external communication materials, view our colours used in digital and print.
+Note: For colours used in external communication materials, view our colours used for print.

 black